5 results for tag: Life Coach

 You’re Basically Good — The Benefits of Contemplative Psychotherapy

-The practices described in the article below are not exactly what I do.
-There are many similarities and the concepts feel like they come from the same place.
+Although the practices described in the article below are not exactly what I do, there are many similarities, and the concepts feel like they come from the same place.
 I hope you enjoy reading this piece.
 I think it is fascinating and inspiring.
 How about you?

 You’re Basically Good — The Benefits of Contemplative Psychotherapy - Providence Holistic Counseling Services